 visitors with a large number of community events taking place throughout

-The Crowland Show a typical traditional country show takes place in June each year;
+The Crowland Show a typical traditional country show takes place on the first Saturday in June each year;

-Apart from the Abbey there is a Methodist church and a Salvation Army Centre.
-The nearest Roman Catholic church is newly built St Norbergs in Spalding.
+Apart from the Abbey there is also a Methodist church.
+The nearest Roman Catholic church is St Norbergs in Spalding.

-2 supermarkets open until 10pm, newsagents, post office, chemist, butchers, bakery, hardware/diy, florist, 3 ladies hairdressers, 2 barbers, library, garden centre and camping and caravanning centre,
+3 supermarkets open until 10pm, post office, chemist, butchers, bakery, hardware/diy, Charity shops, 3 ladies hairdressers, 2 barbers, library, garden centre and camping and caravanning centre,

 Eating and drinking

-The old Copper Kettle, as pretty as a picture and a very popular old fashioned Teashop.
-Also very popular is the Fish & Chip shop that has a restaurant attached, The Bridge Cafe and a very authentic and friendly Italian restaurant, 4 public houses, 3 that serve food, chinese takeaway, 2 other takeaways that serve a variety of foods such as pizza, fried chicken, curry and burgers.
-Refreshements are also available in the Abbey at certain times during the week.
+There is no shortage of places to eat in the town.
+Fish & Chip shop that has a restaurant attached, the friendly Italian restaurant has been recognised by Trip Advisor as the best in the city.
+4 public houses, 3 that serve food, numerous takeaways, Chinese, Italian, Kebab, fried chicken, curry and burgers.
+Refreshments are also available in the Abbey at certain times during the week.

 The George and Angel sits at the heart of the town.

-Crowland has an excellent doctors surgery, a dentist and vet.
+Crowland has an excellent doctors health centre and nearby there is a vets.

 There is a well stocked Library in the town where a wide range of local history books can be found.